-Our journey begins with the tectonic processes that drive the birth and death of ocean basins.
-From mid-ocean ridges, we progress to the continental margins, where we explore sedimentation and coastal hazards.
-Next we dive deep, using geophysical tools to explore what lies beneath the seafloor and also the structure of the water column.
+Our journey begins with the tectonic processes that drive the birth and death of ocean basins, forming mid-ocean ridges and sculpting continental shelves.
+Then we dive deep, using geophysical tools to explore what lies beneath the seafloor and also the structure of the water column.
+Next, we progress to the continental margins, where we explore sedimentation and coastal hazards.
 Finally, we look into the past, seeking to understand the history of our oceans using paleoceanography.

 Along the way, you will become comfortable using tools like GeoMapApp to visualise marine geological data, build skill in the critical evaluation of scientific literature, and design and carry out your own research project, starting with field work aboard the University's research vessel Polaris II.
 We think you'll love this voyage of discovery.